 If you love beaching and that too in a serene remote environment, then Ksamil Islands is a hidden gem for you.
 Located off the coast, it’s a bunch of three small islands that can be reached via ferry from the small town of Ksamil.
 Albania’s natural beauty is at its best in Ksamil Islands.
 So, don’t forget to make a trip to this unspoiled beach when roaming around in Albania.

 Ksamil Islands offer a breathtaking sunset view, one can go snorkeling or sunbathe on the beach.
 A 6-hour boat ride along Ksamil beaches provides a great panoramic view around which you wouldn’t want to miss.

 If you’re looking for private guided tours in Albania, then book with us to experience economy and comfort in a single tourism package.
 Don’t miss the chance to explore our Best of Balkans tour for Albanian sightseeing with our professional escorting staff.

-Our private tours to Europe offer luxury multi-day trips catering to each traveler’s needs.
+Our private tours Europe offer luxury multi-day trips catering to each traveler’s needs.
 Grab your spot now for a timeless travel experience!